 Final Thoughts on How to Lose The Last 5lbs of Vanity Weight

 And that’s how I managed to lose my vanity weight.
-I can’t say that any one of these things were the deciding factor in my 5lb weight loss because I did them all, so they all worked in unison.
+I can’t say that any one of these things was the deciding factor in my 5lb weight loss because I did them all, so they all worked in unison.

-But as you can see, it’s definitely possible to break through that final weight loss plateau and lose those pesky 5lbs.
+But as you can see, it’s definitely possible to break through that final weight loss plateau and lose that pesky 5lbs.
 Switch things up, step out of your comfort zone and realize that you have to do things differently if you want different results.